frdpnl/codespeak/README.md

 `take p` removes p from list.

-For the learning experience, all is in C (gnu99), and theory is introduced when needed (a learning exercise).
+For the learning experience, all is in C (gnu99), and theory is introduced when needed.

 Single dependency is suckless.org's libgrapheme, for unicode support in source code.
 (like other suckless.org programs - `st`, `dwm` - it is excellent).